EngineerGirl/LewisAndClarkJourney/stage3.md

 # Winter in Fort Mandan 1804 - 1805
-## Native American maps v. european maps:
+## Native American maps v.
+European Maps:
-- European maps are based on prescise measurement and calculations, as well as Latitude & Longitude.
+- European maps are based on precise measurement and calculations, as well as Latitude & Longitude.
 - European maps were meant to show what the surrounding area looks like.
 - Native American maps were diagrams of human landscape interactions.
 This means that the maps were drawn to show a journey/battle or a mythic act of some sort.
 - They map routes, not rivers.
 Rivers were instead diagrammatical not representational.